mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 What skills was David learning that he could transition so quickly?

 The rest of this post will show you how David did it.
-This post includes a ton of research and 2 surveys all to answer questions like...
+This post includes research and 2 surveys all to answer questions like...

 * What skills separate data scientists like David from everyone else
 * How to pick a language (and your choice may surprise you)